 Qualified dependents of Veterans may also be eligible for disability benefits.7

 Are you looking for an inpatient or outpatient rehabilitation center that is designed for veterans?
-Contact American Addiction Centers today at and discover whether your benefits will cover the full or partial extent of addiction treatment.
+Contact American Addiction Centers today at There, an admissions advisor can help you create a treatment plan and verify your insurance coverage over the phone.

 Can You Lose VA Disability Benefits from Substance Abuse?

 A veteran can lose disability benefits is if they’re found to be involved in willful misconduct, meaning they are intentionally engaging in prohibited conduct, without caring about the consequences.8

 The VA recognizes that many veterans are dealing with service-connected mental health issues and that drugs and alcohol are often used to help cope with underlying issues.
 For that reason, and if the disability wasn’t caused by substance abuse, they shouldn’t lose their disability benefits.